 The Watsons Go to Birmingham (Juvenile Fiction/J/Cur) by Christopher Paul Curtis.
 Everything changes for an African American family after they travel to see a grandmother in Alabama during the summer of 1963.

 Charlie and the Chocolate Factory (Juvenile Fiction/J/Dah) by Roald Dahl.
-Who will win a ticket into Mr. Willy Wonka's mysterious chocolate factory? (available in Spanish)
+Who will win a ticket into Mr. Willy Wonka’s mysterious chocolate factory? (also available in Spanish)

 Matilda (Juvenile Fiction/J/Dah) by Roald Dahl.
-Matilda, a kindergarten genius, uses her amazing mental powers to save her teacher and classmates from the evil headmistress. (available in Spanish)
+Matilda, a kindergarten genius, uses her amazing mental powers to save her teacher and classmates from the evil headmistress. (also available in Spanish)

 Out of My Mind (Juvenile Fiction/J/ Draper) by Sharon M. Draper.
 Melody, a brilliant fifth grader with a photographic memory, refuses to be defined by the cerebral palsy that leaves her unable to speak, and she’s determined to let everyone know it…somehow.

 Half Magic (Juvenile Fiction/J/Eag) by Edward Eager.
 Four children, looking forward to an ordinary summer, enjoy a series of fantastic adventures by double-wishing on an ancient coin.

 The Birchbark House (Juvenile Fiction/J/ Erdrich) by Louise Erdrich.
 Omakayas, a seven-year-old Native American girl of the Ojibwa tribe, lives through the joys of summer and the perils of winter on an island in Lake Superior in 1847.